FallingColors/hexdummy/README.md

 [![powered by hexdoc](https://img.shields.io/endpoint?url=https://hexxy.media/api/v0/badge/hexdoc?label=1)](https://github.com/hexdoc-dev/hexdoc)

-This is an up-to-date, minimal, opinionated template for starting a multiloader Hex Casting addon on 1.20.1 with Architectury.
+This is an up-to-date, minimal, opinionated template for starting a **multiloader, Kotlin-based** Hex Casting addon on 1.20.1 with Architectury.
 Includes all necessary dependencies on both Forge and Fabric loaders, plus some demo bits.

 > [!CAUTION]
 > **Do not fork or clone this repository** to set up a new mod!
 See the usage steps and FAQ for more details.

+> [!TIP]
+> If you're writing a Fabric-only or Forge-only mod, you probably don't need this template.
+Consider using the [Fabric template mod generator](https://fabricmc.net/develop/template/) or [Forge MDK](https://docs.minecraftforge.net/en/1.20.1/gettingstarted/) instead.

 ## Usage